rockettheme/docs/Docs/joomla/templates/alerion/demo_module_15.md

 Article Properties
 -----

-The **Popular Features** article is a standard article with the **Featured** option turned on so it appears in the front page mainbody.
+The **RokSprocket Layouts** article is a standard article with the **Featured** option turned on so it appears in the front page mainbody.

 Here is the **Article Text** we used: